 Last week brought us Vladimir Nabokov’s wonderfully opinionated insights on literature and life from a rare 1969 BBC interview.
 The beloved author, it turns out, was equally opinionated in his criteria for what constitutes a good reader.
-In his collected Lectures on Literature (UK; public library), Nabokov offers the following exercise, which he posed to students at a “remote provincial college” while on an extended lecture tour:
+In his collected Lectures on Literature (public library), Nabokov offers the following exercise, which he posed to students at a “remote provincial college” while on an extended lecture tour:

 Select four answers to the question what should a reader be to be a good reader:

 - The reader should belong to a book club.

 - The reader should identify himself or herself with the hero or heroine.

 - The reader should concentrate on the social-economic angle.